mrgoldair/ddd/readme.md

 ## An experiment in WebGL

+#### Todo

+- Create delta from mouse input

+- Decide how to handle state updates (calculating and setting matrix values) from browser callbacks e.g. mouse/keyboard

+#### Glossary

 ##### Model Space

 The coordinate space in which the centre of the model is always at the origin.